atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-2/index.md

 ### Setting up the SMB CSI Driver

 The SMB CSI driver was easily installed into the cluster via the Helm chart.
-In order to to enable the use of PVCs/PVs it was necessary to configure a StorageClass resource along with the Helm chart.
+In order to enable the use of PVCs/PVs it was necessary to configure a StorageClass resource along with the Helm chart.
 The storage class specifies the connection details for mounting the SMB share.
-The storage class is then used in PVCs to automaticlaly connect to the network drive and access data.
+The storage class is then used in PVCs to automatically connect to the network drive and access data.

 ```yaml
 ## storageclass.yaml